Africa has millions of people with disabilities

 Africa has millions of people with disabilities from war and conflict without the hope of receiving disability payments, food stamps or welfare.

-Africa has been ravaged by civil wars, but there are no accurate statistics on the number of people receiving reparations due to casualties, rape, war-wounds including amputees and the post-traumatic stress.
+Africa has been ravaged by civil wars, but there are no accurate statistics on the number of disabled people receiving reparations due to casualties, rape, war-wounds including amputees and the post-traumatic stress.

 There are around 82 million people affected by some form of disability in Africa, that is around 10% of the population.
 However, this might be a conservative estimation as different tools for defining and measuring disability are used in many African countries.